eddiejessup/elliot-marsden-site/posts/2020-06-21-biased-estimates.md

 ## Extension

 A fair objection to the above line of reasoning is that we don't know that an alternative protocol will have exactly zero measurement bias.
 We can account for this by introducing an extra, uncorrelated additive bias that is present in both protocols.
 This increases the uncertainty for both protocols, but when we equate their errors in the same way as above, the common bias term cancels out, such that the formula reduces again to the one presented.
-We can therefore extend the argument to apply to situations where we are considering a change in our procedure to remove one marginal source of measurement bias, even when it is potentially one source among many.
+We can therefore extend the argument to apply to situations where we are considering a change in our procedure to remove one source of measurement bias, even when there may be others that will remain.

 ## Conclusion